Here's Our Rant About Applied Materials Inc. (AMAT)

 Is It Worth Investing in Applied Materials Inc. (NASDAQ :AMAT) Right Now?

-Applied Materials Inc. (NASDAQ:AMAT) scored a price-to-earnings ratio above its average ratio, recording 11.10 x from its present earnings ratio.
-Plus, the 36-month beta value for AMAT is at 1.53.
+Applied Materials Inc. (NASDAQ:AMAT) scored a price-to-earnings ratio above its average ratio, recording 10.96 x from its present earnings ratio.
+Plus, the 36-month beta value for AMAT is at 1.51.
+Opinions of the stock are interesting as 18 analysts out of 29 who provided ratings for Applied Materials Inc. declared the stock was a “buy,” while 4 rated the stock as “overweight,” 7 rated it as “hold,” and 0 as “sell.”

 Sponsored

-AMAT currently public float of 857.18M and currently shorts hold a 1.22% ratio of that float.
+The average price from analysts is $127.96, which is $49.55 above the current price.
+AMAT currently public float of 857.18M and currently shorts hold a 1.15% ratio of that float.
 Today, the average trading volume of AMAT was 6.92M shares.

 AMAT’s Market Performance